MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/share-traces.md

 1. Open the **Memory** tool.

-1. Choose the type of memory recording you are interested in, for example **Heap Snapshot**.
-The instructions below are similar if you choose a different memory recording type.
+1. Choose the type of memory recording you're interested in, for example **Heap Snapshot**.
+The following instructions are similar if you choose a different memory recording type.
 To learn more about the different memory recording types, see [Fix memory problems](../memory-problems/index.md).

 1. Click **Take Snapshot**.